Explore Our History

 2009

-IMPACCT played an integral role in the opening of a Banking Development District Branch of Capital One, on a stretch of Fulton that had no banks within 27 blocks.
+IMPACCT plays an integral role in the opening of a Banking Development District Branch of Capital One, on a stretch of Fulton that had no banks within 27 blocks.
+Celebrated our 45th Anniversary of Building Communities at The Irondale Center, Brooklyn NY.

 2014